DawoodShahzad61004/Agent_Memory_Management/README.md

 ## Current state

+**Evaluation is currently paused.** Across the candidates evaluated so far, tool-calling support (or its absence) keeps resurfacing as a design constraint — a hard blocker for LangMem's SDK layer, and a recurring soft constraint shaping Mem0's provider/extraction choices even though its core pipeline doesn't strictly require it (see `docs/Research.md` topic 9).
+An upgrade to a tool-calling-capable local LLM is under consideration but not yet decided; no further candidate work is planned until that's resolved (`docs/Decisions.md` ADR-024). `memora_mini/` (LangMem) and `Customer_Support_Agent/` (Mem0, first pass) are both left in their current, already-tested states.

-**LangMem** is the first (and so far only) candidate under evaluation. `LangMem/` holds its environment (tutorial reference material, `LangMem_Documentation.txt`) and is now reference material only — the active experiment no longer runs out of that directory.
+**LangMem** was the first candidate evaluated. `LangMem/` holds its environment (tutorial reference material, `LangMem_Documentation.txt`) and is now reference material only — the active experiment no longer runs out of that directory.

 **`memora_mini/`** is the current implementation: a native reimplementation of LangMem's memory taxonomy (episodic / semantic / procedural) and its `BaseStore`-shaped four-verb store interface, built with **no